Shooting In West Texas Leaves 8 Dead Including Gunman, 20 More Injured

 The shooting has reignited the gun control debate.
 It happened just one month after the tragic mass shooting in El Paso, TX that left 22 people dead and one day before Texas is set to implement policy making it easier to carry handguns into churches and schools.

-“We’re not nearly past El Paso and then here it happens again,” said Kel Seliger, a Republican state senator, before adding that these shootings force people to think not “Is this going to happen again?
+“We’re not nearly past El Paso and then here it happens again,” said Republican state senator Kel Seliger before adding that these shootings force people to think not “Is this going to happen again?
 But when it’s going to happen again.”

-Texas Sen. Ted Cruz tweeted his support on behalf of himself and his wife.
+Texas Senator Ted Cruz tweeted his support on behalf of himself and his wife.

 Heidi and I are heartbroken by this heinous attack, and we are lifting up in prayer all the victims, their families, and the entire Midland-Odessa community.— Senator Ted Cruz (@SenTedCruz) September 1, 2019

-Fellow Texas Sen. John Cornyn tweeted thanking first responders and law enforcement for their tireless efforts.
+Fellow Texas Senator John Cornyn tweeted thanking first responders and law enforcement for their tireless efforts.

 Tonight we are one with the entire Midland-Odessa community, especially the victims of this horrific tragedy.
 I want to thank law enforcement and first responders for their courage in an impossible situation.— Senator John Cornyn (@JohnCornyn) September 1, 2019